 Passing the torch of remembrance to Canada's youth

-Sherry Romanado, Parliamentary Secretary to the Minister of Veterans Affairs and Associate Minister of National Defence, joined His Worship Jim Watson, Mayor of Ottawa, and Mr. Mark O'Neill, President and CEO of the Canadian Museum of History and Canadian War Museum, this evening at the Canadian War Museum for the 18th annual Candlelight Tribute to honour Canada's fallen heroes and Veterans.
+OTTAWA, Nov.
+7, 2016 /CNW/ - The Honourable Kent Hehr, Minister of Veterans Affairs and Associate Minister of National Defence, will join His Worship Jim Watson, Mayor of Ottawa, and Mr. Stephen Quick, Director General, Canadian War Museum, this evening at the Canadian War Museum for the 17th annual Candlelight Tribute honouring Canada's Veterans.

-The Honourable Seamus O'Regan, Minister of Veterans Affairs and Associate Minister of National Defence
+The Honourable Kent Hehr, Minister of Veterans Affairs and Associate Minister of National Defence

 His Worship Jim Watson, Mayor of Ottawa

-- 2017 is a special year of commemoration for Canada, including Canada 150, the 100th anniversaries of the Battle of Vimy Ridge and the Battle of Passchendaele, and the 75th anniversary of the Dieppe Raid.
+- Next year, Canada will mark the 100th anniversary of the Battle of Vimy Ridge, the 100th anniversary of the Battle of Passchendaele and the 75th anniversary of the Dieppe Raid.

-- Since Confederation, more than 2.3 million Canadians have served in uniform to defend freedom and democracy—with more than 118,000 giving their lives.
+- Since Confederation, more than 2.3 million Canadians have served in Canada's armed forces to defend freedom and democracy—with more than 118,000 having given their lives.

 SOURCE Veterans Affairs Canada